fsharp/fsharp.org/use/linux/index.md

 ---
 layout: default
-title: Use F# on macOS | The F# Software Foundation
+title: Use F# on Linux | The F# Software Foundation
-headline: Use F# on macOS
+headline: Use F# on Linux
 ---

 ### Option 1: Install .NET Core SDK and use your own editor